Plantar Fascia Strain [Causes, Symptoms & Best Home Treatment]

 - Massage techniques, ultrasound, and very light passive stretching can eventually be employed after the swelling and inflammation have decreased as tolerated by pain.

-- Use a tennis ball under your foot for 10-15 minutes to massage out your fascia after the swelling has gone down to prevent tightness and adhesions.
+- Use a tennis ball under your foot for 10-15 minutes to massage out your fascia after the swelling has gone down to prevent tightness and adhesion.

-- Visit a podiatrist and physical therapist for a rehabilitation regimine if you are still feeling some pain after a couple of weeks.
+- Visit a podiatrist and physical therapist for a rehabilitation regimen if you are still feeling some pain after a couple of weeks.

 - A plantar fasciitis strain usually heals within two to three weeks.

 - There are usually two phases to treating plantar fasciitis pain.

 - The two phases of treatment include controlling the acute inflammation, and correcting the biomechanics which led to the problem in the first place.

 - If the tendons and ligaments are inflamed, they are almost frozen in place and cannot function properly.

 - Once the inflammation is decreased, we need to correct the bio-mechanical causes to ensure that they can never become over worked and inflamed again!